 Q: How do I know what topic to choose for a thesis?

 A: You are not expected to enter your Honours study with a fully conceptualised question for research!
 However, you should have some idea of the area of focus you wish to investigate through your research.
 Identifying a topic and a particular research question is a process that evolves after you begin your studies.
-One way to help you think about possibilities is to look at the current research of the School of Education or the SEAE Research Cluster.
+One way to help you think about possibilities is to look at the SEAE Research Cluster or TeachLab Research Group of the School of Education.